-In this phase of the AEM as a Cloud Service Migration Journey, you will familiarize yourself with AEM as a Cloud Service, review the notable changes that it has introduced and understand what it takes to plan for a successful migration to the cloud.
+In this phase of the AEM as a Cloud Service Migration Journey, you familiarize yourself with AEM as a Cloud Service.
+You can review the notable changes introduced and understand what it takes to plan for a successful migration to the cloud.

-The previous document, Getting Started with Moving to AEM as a Cloud Service, outlines a list of phases you need to undergo in order to migrate to AEM as a Cloud Service, as well as the benefits of doing so.
+The previous document, Getting Started with Moving to AEM as a Cloud Service, outlines a list of phases you must undergo so you can migrate to AEM as a Cloud Service.
+It also outlines the benefits of doing the migration.

-This document helps you understand what factors you must consider in order to make sure that your AEM installation is ready to be moved to the cloud:
+This document helps you understand what factors you must consider so you can make sure that your AEM installation is ready to be moved to the cloud:

 Along with these improvements, several differences have been introduced between on-premise installations of AEM and Adobe Managed Services, compared to AEM as a Cloud Service.